Bariscanates404/qa-automation-coding-challenge/Cypress_Test_Instructions.md

       ```

 4. **Run Tests:**
-    - In the Cypress Test Runner, click on the test file you want to run.
+    - In the Cypress Test Runner, click on the automatedTests.cy.js file.
     - Cypress will open a browser window and execute the tests.
-    - Run all tests by clicking "Run all specs."

 5. **View Test Results:**
     - Real-time feedback will be shown in the Cypress Test Runner.